ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/ballerina/Module.md

 1. Move to the Auth tab.
 ![alt text](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/main/docs/setup/resources/image.png)

 2. In the Scopes section, add necessary scopes for your app using the "Add new scope" button.
+For line items API connector we will have to add the following 3 scopes in addition to existing `oauth` scope.
+* `e-commerce`
+* `crm.objects.line_items.read`
+* `crm.objects.line_items.write`

    ![Hubspot set scope](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/main/docs/setup/resources/image-2.png)

 3. Add your Redirect URI in the relevant section.
 You can also use localhost addresses for local development purposes.
 Click Create App.